 How can researchers, clinicians, non-profit advocacy and research organizations, and others in the broader ME/CFS community get involved in the research roadmap?

-There will be opportunities for input from the broader ME/CFS community (including from those with lived experience) on the proposed research priorities and draft research roadmap through a crowdsourcing tool, called IdeaScale, as well as at public webinars.
-Information on upcoming feedback opportunities will be posted on this webpage and shared via the NIH ME/CFS listserv.
+There will be opportunities for input from the broader ME/CFS community (including from those with lived experience) on the proposed research priorities and draft research roadmap at public webinars and through a crowdsourcing tool, called IdeaScale.
+Learn more by visiting the webinar series website.
+Information on upcoming feedback opportunities will be posted on this page and shared via the NIH ME/CFS listserv.
 Sign up for listserv updates here.
 Individuals can also provide comments at any time by sending an email to MECFSResearchRoadmap@ninds.nih.gov.